 1.What are your needs?

-Before you even start looking, it's a good idea to sit down and think about your needs.
+Before you even start looking for a trusted live in care, it's a good idea to sit down and think about your needs.

 - Do you need help at certain times of the day?

 - What do you need help with most?